Updated: March 6, 2021

 More Info: Castleberry Fairs

-Brewster's scenic Drummer Boy Park is the site for this quality arts and crafts festival.
+Brewster's beautiful Drummer Boy Park is the site for this quality arts and crafts festival.
 Exhibitors will showcase their handcrafted jewelry, artwork, clothing and accessories, pottery, pet items, glass and woodworking creations, gourmet food items, and much more.
-There'll be live music and demonstrations, too.

 More Info: Woods Hole Film Festival